tizerrer/material/week02-21sep2020/RNA-Seq.md

 # RNA-Sequencing

 RNA-Seq is a technology that uses the deep sequencing technology to study the transcriptome of an organism[1].
-It can be used for differential gene and transcrip expression quantification, characterization of alternative splicing patterns, and gene fusion detection[2].
-A general RNAseq workflow starts with RNA extraction, which is followed by ribosomal RNA depletion or mRNA enrichment, cDNA synthesis, preparation of a library and sequencing on a high-throuhput platform[3].
-Furthermore, reads are aligned on a reference genome or transcrips[4].
+It can be used for differential gene and transcript expression quantification, characterization of alternative splicing patterns, and gene fusion detection[2].
+A general RNAseq workflow starts with RNA extraction, which is followed by ribosomal RNA depletion or mRNA enrichment, cDNA synthesis, preparation of a library and sequencing on a high-throughput platform[3].
+Furthermore, reads are aligned on a reference genome or transcripts[4].
 The count data is then normalized, summarized and a suitable statistical method is applied to quantify the transcriptome[5].

 ## Link Technology -> Application -> Statistics